kengz/python/README.md

     ```

   <a name="naming--singular"></a><a name="16.5"></a>
-  - [16.5](#naming--singular) Use singular or base words in naming; plurals may be used to clearly distinguish a collection from singleton.
+  - [16.5](#naming--singular) Use singular or base words in naming; avoid using plural and instead append singular with the data type.

     > Why?
 To prevent inconsistencies and second-guesses when using variables.
+Also, plurals are 1 letter away from a typo, are hard to read, and are ambiguous on the data type.

     ```python
     # bad